jstiff/notes_from_learning/CS_Lectures/computation/NFA.md

 In NFA we will have 'choices' or branching of the computation.
 Branching will be executed in parallel and every possible state is traversed in this computational model.

+An NFA differs from a DFA in that each state can transition to zero or more other states on each input symbol, and a state can also transition to others without reading a symbol.

+The NFA accepts a given input stream if there is any way to reach a final state while reading the entire input.
+That is, it exhibits angelic nondeterminism.

 Essentially each choice is a 'spawning' of a new machine.
 And the NFA accepts a string input if **any** one state is accepted.
 Multiple spawed threads????

 DFA are already considered equivalent to an NFA....but not all NFA are equivalent to DFA (????).
 To convert an NFA to a DFA through a **'Subset construction'**.